Faculty Research Page

 Viruses and the Art of Gene Expression

-Although the vast majority of messages are degraded during lytic KSHV infection, we know that some transcripts escape degradation and accumulate robustly.
+Although the vast majority of messages are degraded during lytic gamma-herpesvirus infection, we know that some transcripts escape degradation and accumulate robustly.
 Prominent among these is human interleukin 6 (IL-6), a B cell growth factor that has been demonstrated to play a role in the pathogenesis of several KSHV-associated neoplasms.
-By creating chimeric mRNAs, we have identified a specific element within IL-6 that renders it directly refractory to degradation by SOX.
-We are in the process of identifying how factors that bind this element directly influence its susceptibility to SOX-induced cleavage.
+We identified a specific element within IL-6 that renders it directly refractory to degradation by multiple viral endonucleases.
+Using the IL-6 escape element as a model, we are exploring how networks of RNA-protein interactions can impact endonuclease targeting.

 Photo credit: Mark Hanson at Mark Joseph Studios.

 Last Updated 2015-09-01